Chapter 609 — Criminal Code

 Crime Committed for Benefit of Gang

-Enhances penalties for crimes committed for the benefit of or at the direction of a criminal gang.
-A felony committed …
+Enhances penalties for a crime committed for the benefit of, at the direction of, in association with, or motivated by a …

 609.23